Hometown: Jamestown, RI

 Resides: Newport, RI

-Jamie has been sailing professionally since 2005, and prior to that she was involved with many other teams on the match racing circuit, and with various olympic classes and handicap racing.
+Jamie has been sailing professionally since 2005, and prior to that she was involved with many other teams on the match racing circuit, and with various Olympic classes and handicap racing.
 Jamie was on the sailing team at Connecticut College and at her high school, St. George’s in Middletown, RI.
-Jamie grew up racing on Narragansett Bay and this sport has always been a big part of her life.
-In addition to sailing, growing up Jamie played ice hockey and field hockey.
-When not sailing, you will find Jamie snowboarding or training and competing on her SUP.
+Jamie grew up racing on Narragansett Bay and sailing has always been a big part of her life.
+When not sailing, you will find Jamie in the snow or on the water with her family.

 On Ocean and Sailing Passion...